anschino/ccsl/page_research_journals_domestic.md

 # Domestic journals

 3. __Jihwan Moon__,
-__"The Channel Uncertainty of Warden on Disguised Full-Duplex Covert Communications"__
+__"The Channel Uncertainty of Warden on Disguised Full-Duplex Covert Communications,"__
 _The Journal of Korean Institute of Communications and Information Sciences (J-KICS)_, Nov.
 2023.
 DOI: [10.7840/kics.2023.48.11.1365](http://doi.org/10.7840/kics.2023.48.11.1365){:target="_blank"}